Sheap/otto/readme.md

 d(rho)/dt + d(rho.u)/dx = 0
 d(rho.u)/dt + d(rho.u^2+p)/dx = 0

+These equations are (will be) solved via a Riemann solver to give density and velocity fields for the next timestep

 Calculate dP/dt via ideal gas equation based on movement of gas (i.e. calculate net change of n in a cell, then recalculate P = nRt/V)

 ##Compression